RobertAhlin/emx/README.md

   - Send a password reset link.
 - Save a riders transponder number in the user information.
 - Categorize the events.
 Like "Enduro" or "Motocross".
+- Make a comma separated csv file from list of the sign ups to be able to transfer it to a timing application.
+- More visual styling.
+Like instead of opening the edit of a sign up on new page.
+Open it in a "hovering" form in the event detail page.

 ## <a id="testing"></a>Testing